Important message to students and staff from the Vice-Chancellor & President

 Students who do not study these courses should remain where they are wherever possible, and start their term online, as facilitated by the university until at least the Easter Holidays.

 If you live at university, you should not move back and forward between your permanent home and student home during term time.

 For those students who are eligible for face-to-face teaching, you can meet in groups of more than your household as part of your formal education or training, where necessary.

 Students should socially distance from anyone you do not live with, wherever possible.

-Staff and students are highly encourages to attend and play their part in helping to reduce the spread of the virus and to commit to the University of East London Covid-19 Community Pledge and following our Healthy Behaviours when on campus which include following our Daily 123.
+Staff and students are highly encouraged to attend and play their part in helping to reduce the spread of the virus and to commit to the University of East London Covid-19 Community Pledge and following our Healthy Behaviours when on campus which include following our Daily 123.

 The University is operating at institutional Tier 3 status: